Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology

-One niche of estimating dynamic populations in wastewater surveillance has been using mobile-device data and/or other forms of signaling data.
-An advantage of using mobile device data compared to biomarkers is that it can contain info on real-time movements of people possessing phones \cite{baz2019assessing,thomas2017use}.
-Thomas et al. 2017 was one of the first studies to use mobile device data to show that the population within a catchment area varied over multiple timescales ranging from within a day to across a month.
-They used this variability to calculate population normalized loads of illicit drugs that accounted for dynamic populations over the study period.
-Another study used mobile device data to improve understanding of psychoactive pharmaceutical use in a catchment area over two years \cite{boogaerts2023lockdown}.
-Integrating mobility data into this study’s analysis helped improve the interpretability of pharmaceutical usage due to having a better understanding of how the underlying population size changed over time.
+One approach to estimating dynamic populations in wastewater surveillance uses mobile-device or other signaling data.
+Compared with biomarkers, mobile-device data can provide information about the near-real-time movement of people carrying phones \cite{baz2019assessing,thomas2017use}.
+Thomas et al. (2017) were among the first to use mobile-device data to show that the population within a catchment varied over timescales ranging from within a day to across a month \cite{thomas2017use}.
+They used this variability to calculate population-normalized loads of illicit drugs that accounted for dynamic populations over the study period.
+Another study used mobile-device data to improve understanding of psychoactive pharmaceutical use in a catchment over two years \cite{boogaerts2023lockdown}.
+Integrating mobility data improved interpretation of pharmaceutical-use trends by clarifying how the underlying population changed over time.

-In addition to examining population-normalized loads of substances/pollutants, authors have used mobility data to characterize wastewater flows.
-Researchers from one study assessed correlations between mobility data and wastewater flows across five catchment areas in Sweden, and their results showed promise for further investigation using more refined modeling techniques \cite{neuenhofer2025exploring}.
+In addition to examining population-normalized loads of substances and pollutants, researchers have used mobility data to characterize wastewater flows.
+One study assessed correlations between mobility data and wastewater flows across five catchments in Sweden, with promising results that warrant further investigation using more refined modeling techniques \cite{neuenhofer2025exploring}.

-A drawback to using mobility data is its expensiveness and the need for an advanced skillset to be able to work with it.
-One study, however, showed ammonium correlates with mobility and can be a proxy for normalizing population changes in a catchment area \cite{baz2019assessing}.
-Another study compared daily loads of methamphetamine that were population normalized according to mobile device data, total nitrogen, total phosphorus, biological oxygen demand, and census data, and found that mobile-device data was much better than the other data sources at estimating real-time population changes, and especially so in a specific catchment area rather than an entire metropolitan area \cite{sim2023evaluation}.
+A drawback of mobile-device data is that they can be expensive and require specialized expertise.
+This has motivated the search for less expensive proxies.
+One study found that ammonium correlates with mobility and can serve as a proxy for normalizing population changes in a catchment \cite{baz2019assessing}.
+Nevertheless, the value of mobility data remains substantial.
+Another study compared daily methamphetamine loads normalized using mobile-device data, total nitrogen, total phosphorus, biological oxygen demand, and census data.
+Mobile-device data performed substantially better than the other sources for estimating real-time population changes, especially within a specific catchment rather than across an entire metropolitan area \cite{sim2023evaluation}.

-\subsection{Simulating dynamic populations in wastewater sewersheds}
+\subsection{Simulating Dynamic Populations in Wastewater Sewersheds}